j-e-yosemite/j-e-yosemite.github.io/README.md

 ## ("Registry" page)

-We can't wait to get married and are honored to have you at our wedding!
-If you would like to help us start our life together, we have registered for items we would love to have in our home.
+We're so excited about our wedding and honored to have you there.
+If you'd like to help us begin our life together, we've registered for items we'd love to have in our home.